Bruce N. Cameron, J.D.

 With the consent of the law school, Professor Cameron focuses on cutting-edge litigation, instead of academic writing, in an effort to inform the opinions of judges and shape the course of employee rights.

-Cameron is on staff with the National Right to Work Legal Defense Foundation and has been part of its litigation team for almost 40 years.
+Cameron is on staff with the National Right to Work Legal Defense Foundation and has been part of its litigation team for more than 43 years.
 This team has litigated every United States Supreme Court case in the past 40 years dealing with employees and compulsory unionism, and at least 90 percent of all published decisions in federal and state courts on this topic.

 He directs the Right to Work Practicum at Regent University and the Foundation’s Freedom of Conscience Project.
 Regent students have the opportunity to work with him on litigation through the Practicum.